Harshita-mindfire/Frontend-JsDev-Handbook/notes/learning.nextjs.routing.md

 1. Routes files must be named either page.js or page.tsx
 1. 404 routes are handled by default.

-- Every page in app router receives route parameters through params prop.
+- Every page in app router receives route parameters through [[params | learning.nextjs.routing.Link#params]] prop.
 The type of params is a promise that resolves to an obj containing dynamic segments as key value pairs.

 When these conventions are followed, route file automatically becomes available as a route.